To become an anaesthetist you'll need to complete:

 - a 2-year foundation programme of general training

 - up to 8 years of specialist training

-You may be able to join a 6-year degree course in medicine if you do not have A levels or equivalent qualifications in science.
+You may be able to join a 6-year degree course in medicine if you have no A levels or equivalent qualifications in science.
 This includes a one-year pre-medical foundation year.

 If you already have an upper second class of first class science degree, you could take a 4-year graduate entry route into medicine.
 Some universities will also accept non-science graduates.

 When you apply for a course in medicine, you could be asked to take the University Clinical Aptitude Test (UKCAT) or BioMedical Admissions Test (BMAT) to check your suitability for a career in medicine.

 There's a lot of competition for places on medical degrees.
 Most university admissions departments will expect you to have done some relevant paid or voluntary experience.

 - 5 GCSEs at grades 9 to 4 (A* to C), including English, maths and a science